makselab/IRA-and-suspended-accounts./README.md

-3) The folder notebooks contain the jupyter notebooks that guide you through the results and visualizations section by section.
+2) The folder notebooks contain the jupyter notebooks that guide you through the results and visualizations section by section.
+3) The data folder contains part of the ra

 # Collective Influence algorithm
 To compute the Collective Influence ranking of nodes in the retweet networks, you must first compile the cython code with : python setup.py build_ext --inplace